AugmentedDesignLab/Sumo2Unreal/README.md

 1. For running cars, one would need a 3D model of a vehicle.
 This 3D model can be included in the project as a uasset file.

 2. The behavior of cars can be defined using [behavior trees](https://docs.unrealengine.com/en-US/Engine/ArtificialIntelligence/BehaviorTrees/index.html).
 Examples of task nodes include stopping for stop signs or other vehicles and changing splines.
+The [AI perception system](https://docs.unrealengine.com/en-US/Engine/ArtificialIntelligence/AIPerception/index.html) can be used to sense various objects in the scene.

 3. Communication of road data to the vehicle is done using splines.
 Once a spline is connected to a car, that spline can be used to switch to other splines and also to get information such as whether a stop sign is present at the end of spline or not.